stacks-network/stacks-core/NFT_USE_CASE.md

 ### Background on withdrawals
 Withdrawals from the hyperchain are a 2-step process.

-The first step involves calling one of the Clarity withdraw functions within a smart contract call on the L2 chain.
-This means calling either `stx-withdraw?`, `ft-withdraw?`, or `nft-withdraw?`.
-These functions only exist in the hyperchains.
-When a withdraw function succeeds, the hyperchain node adds that withdrawal to a withdrawal Merkle tree for the specific block that the hyperchain is building.
-When the hyperchain node commits a block, it also submits the root hash of that Merkle tree.
+The owner of an asset must call `withdraw-ft?` / `withdraw-stx?` / `withdraw-nft?` in a Clarity contract on the hyperchain, which destroys those assets on the hyperchain, and adds that particular withdrawal to a withdrawal Merkle tree for that block.
+The withdrawal Merkle tree serves as a cryptographic record of the withdrawals in a particular block.
+The root of this Merkle tree is committed to the L1 interface contract via the `commit-block` function.

 The second step involves calling the appropriate withdraw function in the hyperchains interface contract on the L1 chain.
 You must also pass in the "proof" that corresponds to your withdrawal.
 This proof includes the root hash of the withdrawal Merkle tree that this withdrawal was included in, the leaf hash of the withdrawal itself, and a list of hashes to be used to prove that the leaf is valid.
+Currently, this function must be called by a hyperchain miner, but in an upcoming hyperchain release, the asset owner must call this function.

 ### Step 6a: Withdraw the NFT on the hyperchain
 Perform the withdrawal on the layer 2 by calling `withdraw-nft-asset` in the `simple-nft-l2` contract.